17livincent/ArdWeatherStation/README.md

 The server module utilizes the SocketServer class from the [SimpleSocket library](https://github.com/17livincent/SimpleSocket).
 It will run two SocketServer objects.
 One will interact directly with client_sensor and the other with the client_display.
 TCP will be used for each connection.

-The server will convert the temperature value Fahrenheit.
+The server will convert the temperature value to Fahrenheit.
 The values to be shown by the client_display will be sent as a string with the readable text.

 ### client_sensor